 There is so much more to cover when talking about different types of deployment.
 I vaguely touched on humanitarian missions, but there is a whole lot more to it.
 There are also deployments for the Army, Marines, Navy and Coast Guard.
 I also don’t want to forget the many Civilian Government Agencies out on the front lines serving our country.
 Working to help with the war effort.

 I’d love to hear what deployments have you experienced?
 Either personally or have just heard about.
 Comment Below.
-And if you have a story you want to share about a deployment you can fill out this survey or contact me via email (airmantomom [at]
+And if you have a story you want to share about a deployment you can fill out this survey or contact me via email (airmantomom [at] gmail [dot] com) with any ideas you have.

 This is Day 2 of 31 Days of Deployment Stories series.
 If you want to start with day one click here.